 While finishing up my Bsc. in Computing Science I worked at Science LinX (2009-2012) where I grew from a system administrator to serious game developer with a diverse set of responsibilities, from building and maintaining technical museum exhibits to managing small projects.

 In 2014 I received my master’s degree when I graduated Cum Laude from Utrecht University.
 (Computer Science with a specialization in Game & Media Technology).
 At the same time I was doing an internship at Abbey Games where I worked on the content pipeline and tooling for R.E.I.S.

-I currently work at SilverFit.
-At SilverFit I work with a diverse set of sensors (such as the Kinect 2 camera by Microsoft) for measuring movement, breathing, and even swallowing.
+From 2015 to 2018 I worked at SilverFit.
+At SilverFit I worked with a diverse set of sensors (such as the Kinect 2 camera by Microsoft) for measuring movement, breathing, and even swallowing.
 This information is used in applied games in the field of geriatrics.